rapidsai/deployment/source/cloud/gcp/gke.md

 kube-system          nvidia-gpu-device-plugin-medium-cos-wdnm9                       2/2     Running   0          3m42s
 ```

-After your drivers are installed, you are ready to test your cluster.
+After GPU device plugin pods are in running state, you are ready to test your cluster.

 ```{include} ../../_includes/check-gpu-pod-works.md